michael-hirschmugl/ps2-blueretro/README.md

 ## Next Steps

+1. Finalize the PCB design for Prototype v2.
-1. Test and validate Prototype v1 functionality.
+2. Test and validate Prototype v2 functionality.
-2. Adapt the hardware for PlayStation 2 Controller Port 2.
-3. Shrink the hardware for PlayStation 2 Slim compatibility.
-4. Continue with firmware development and testing.
+3. Adapt firmware to support new hardware features, including the buzzer.
-5. Prepare for Prototype v2.
+4. Prepare for Prototype v3, focusing on direct console integration for PlayStation 2 Slim.

 ## Acknowledgments